GoogleCloudPlatform/cloud-foundation-fabric/modules/cloud-config-container/__need_fixing/onprem/README.md

 The module renders the generated cloud config in the `cloud_config` output, to be used in instances or instance templates via the `user-data` metadata.

-For convenience during development or for simple use cases, the module can optionally manage a single instance via the `test_instance` variable.
-If the instance is not needed the `instance*tf` files can be safely removed.
-Refer to the [top-level README](../README.md) for more details on the included instance.

 ## Examples

 ### Static VPN

-The test instance is optional, as described above.

 ```hcl
 module "cloud-vpn" {